apache/flink/docs/dev/stream/state/checkpointing.md

 // checkpoints have to complete within one minute, or are discarded env.getCheckpointConfig.setCheckpointTimeout(60000)

+// prevent the tasks from failing if an error happens in their checkpointing, the checkpoint will just be declined. env.getCheckpointConfig.setFailTasksOnCheckpointingErrors(false)

 // allow only one checkpoint to be in progress at the same time env.getCheckpointConfig.setMaxConcurrentCheckpoints(1)